terra-ops/terra-cli/docs/drupal.md

 See https://github.com/jonpugh/drupal-terra/blob/master/.terra.yml for an example on how to get your app to install automatically.

+You can watch this app have an environment created here: https://www.youtube.com/watch?v=nNvTiEUXqFE

 Setting up a Drupal Site
 ========================